ipld/js-ipld-graph-builder/README.md

   })
 })
 ```
-Additonally you can define the encoding of each link by adding the follow `options` property to un-merklized links. `options` will be used as the options argument for [`DAG.put`](https://github.com/ipfs/interface-ipfs-core/tree/master/API/dag#dagput)
+Additonally you can define the encoding of each link by adding the follow `options` property to un-merklized links. `options` will be used as the options argument for [`DAG.put`](https://github.com/ipfs/interface-ipfs-core/tree/master/API/dag#dagput).
+For Example:
 ```
 {
   'my-link': {